paymentwall/paymentwall-ios-sdk/README.md

     }
 }
 ```
-> Note: Pass the error as Dictionary with key = "error" and value is the error message via `userInfo`, the SDK will automatically show failed dialog instead of successful dialog
+- Pass the error in Dictionary as `["error": errorMessage]` via `userInfo`, the SDK will automatically show failed dialog instead of successful dialog

+- If 3D secure happen, we also support 3D secure, pass the URL in Dictionary as `["secure": urlString]` via `userInfo`, the SDK will handle showing the 3D secure and pass `SUCCESS/FAILED` back to app after user finish enter secure info

+- If you want to enable store card feature for user, pass the Charge object to our SDK via `userInfo`, Charge object format can be found in our [Brick docs](https://www.paymentwall.com/en/documentation/Brick/2968)

 Custom PWLocal signature
 ------------------------